 March 18, 2014 - President Vladimir Putin signs an annexation pact with the Prime Minister of Crimea and the mayor of the city of Sevastopol.
 In an address before a joint session of Russia's Parliament, Putin calls Crimea "an inalienable part of Russia."

-July 29, 2014 - The United States and the European Union enact major sanctions against significant areas of the Russian economy including financial institutions, oil and arms manufacturers.
+July 29, 2014 - The United States and the European Union enact major sanctions against significant areas of the Russian economy including financial institutions and oil and arms manufacturers.

 July-December 2014 - A combination of rapidly falling oil prices, economic sanctions and a decline in the value of the ruble leads to a Russian financial crisis.